Scaling Package Queries to a Billion Tuples via Hierarchical Partitioning and Customized Optimization: Partitioning algorithm

 Intuitively, the ratio score is the ratio between the sum of the subsets' variance and the set's variance.
 Hence, the lower the score, the better the partitioning algorithm.
 The lowest score is 0 when all the subsets have a variance of 0.
 On the other hand, if all of the subsets are empty except one $P_{i'}$ then $\sigma_i^2=0$ for $i \neq i'$ while $\sigma^2_{i'}=\sigma^2$.
 Hence, the score is 1 for such a trivial partition.
 Ratio scores that exceed 1 are possible, as shown in Theorem~\ref{the:unsorted_kd} below.

-\textbf{\kd versus \aonedlv.} \kd is also a divisive hierarchical clustering algorithm \cite{divisive} where a cluster is always split into two smaller clusters using the mean value.
-In \citet{brucato}, a cluster $P_i$ is considered for splitting if it satisfies one of the two conditions: (1) its size $|P_i|$ is more than \textit{size threshold} $\tau \geq 1$; and (2) its radius $r_i$ is more than \textit{radius limit} $\omega \geq 0$ where $r_i=\max_{x \in P_i} |x-\mu(P_i)|$ and $\mu(P_i)$ is the mean of $P_i$.
+\textbf{\kd versus \aonedlv.} \kd is also a divisive hierarchical clustering algorithm \cite{divisive} where a cluster is always split into two smaller clusters using the mean value. \ra{For generating up to several thousands of clusters, \kd is more efficient than other traditional clustering algorithms since each pass through the relation essentially doubles the number of clusters produced.
+Once the number of generated clusters goes beyond millions, however, its performance deteriorates.} In \citet{brucato}, a cluster $P_i$ is considered for splitting if it satisfies one of the two conditions: (1) its size $|P_i|$ is more than \textit{size threshold} $\tau \geq 1$; and (2) its radius $r_i$ is more than \textit{radius limit} $\omega \geq 0$ where $r_i=\max_{x \in P_i} |x-\mu(P_i)|$ and $\mu(P_i)$ is the mean of $P_i$.
 The following result shows that on some data sets the clustering performance of \kd degrades totally while \aonedlv attains almost perfect clustering.

 \begin{theoremrep} For any radius limit $\omega>0$, there exists a sequence $\{S_n\}$ of sets of one-dimensional tuples whose variances converge to 0 such that for any size threshold $\tau \geq 2$, \kd's ratio score tends to $\infty$ as $n \to \infty$.
 On the other hand, using \aonedlv with a bounding variance $\beta=24\sigma^2(S_n)/|S_n|^2$, the ratio score converges to 0. \end{theoremrep}